laravel/docs/controllers.md

 <a name="introduction"></a>
 ## Introduction

 Instead of defining all of your request handling logic in a single `routes.php` file, you may wish to organize this behavior using Controller classes.
-Controllers can group related HTTP request handling logic into a class, as well as take advantage of more advanced framework features such as automatic [dependency injection](/docs/master/container).
+Controllers can group related HTTP request handling logic into a class.
 Controllers are typically stored in the `app/Http/Controllers` directory.
-However, controllers can technically live in any directory or any sub-directory.
-Route declarations are not dependent on the location of the controller class file on disk.
-So, as long as Composer knows how to autoload the controller class, it may be placed anywhere you wish.

 <a name="basic-controllers"></a>
 ## Basic Controllers